 When Insurance Companies Challenge Your Claim

+The idea behind auto insurance agreements is simple: You pay a monthly fee and, in the event of an accident, your insurer will cover the costs for medical care, property damage and related expenses.
+Unfortunately, this is rarely how things work out.
 Insurance companies use a range of strategies to pay out as little as possible to their customers.
-They will offer settlements that may seem generous at first, but which fail to provide funding for ongoing medical care.
-They will challenge one’s claims and, whenever possible, deny them outright.
-Many personal injury victims find themselves cheated of their rightful compensation, and are unsure of how to seek justice.
+They will offer settlements that may seem generous at first but fail to provide funding for ongoing medical care.
+They will challenge your claims and, whenever possible, deny them outright.
+Many personal injury victims find themselves cheated of their rightful compensation and are unsure about how to seek justice.

 The Tactics Used By Insurers

-The following are among the most common tactics insurers use to pay out the minimum amount (or nothing at all) to their claimants:
+The following are among the most common tactics that insurers use to pay out the minimum amount (or nothing at all) to their claimants: